Mienjung97/PROject-GOLFblog/README.md

 [Back to top](<#table-of-content>)

 # **Features**
-The features of the site are listed below.
+This section is devided in **Existing Features** and **Future Features** since there are more features needed for the production ready page.

 ## **Existing Features**

 ### **Navigation**
-The navigation bar is very clean and straight forward.
-Depending if you  are logged in or not different menus are visible for the site user.
-An extra menu item is visible if you are logged in as an administrator.
+The styling of the navigation bar was heavily influenced by the [PROject GOLFacademy](https://projectgolfacademy.com/) website, while I tried to keep it as clean as possible.
+Depending if you are logged in or not, different menus are visible for the site user. **Login** and **Register** will transform to the **Profile** dropdown, a staff member will get the extra menu item **Admin Panel**.

 *Links that are visible to logged out users*

-* About - Includes information about Review | Alliance and presents the reviewers that are registered.
+* About - Includes information about the PROject GOLFblog and the PROject GOLFacademy.
 * Home - Lists all posts on the site.
 * Search - a search bar that filters for profiles, posts and comments.
-* Login / Sign Up - Gives the user the opportunity to log in or sign up if not ready a registered user at Review | Alliance.
+* Login / Register - Gives the user the option to log in or register to the PROject GOLFblog.

 <details><summary><b>Navigation Large - User Not Logged In</b></summary>